 Painted in a loose late Impressionist style, it is a work by Gabriel Spat, a shadowy artist with scant biographical information—one of those cases where a sketchy biography replicates itself in gallery catalogues and on-line websites, with seemingly little interest in correcting past errors.
 Sources suggest he was born in both America and France, though genealogical records hint at Russian origins and a birth name Salomon Patlajan.
-Whatever his origins, Spat spent most of this productive years as an artist in France.
-As an art student in the 1920s, he learned to paint on small scraps of canvas begged from other artists; later, during the German occupation that caused Chlothilde Sobieska’s death, he fled to southern France and ultimately returned to New York, where he died in 1967.
+Whatever his beginnings, Spat spent most of this productive years as an artist in France.
+As an art student in the 1920s, he learned to paint on small scraps of canvas begged from other artists; later, during the German occupation that caused Clothilde Sobieska’s death, he fled to southern France and ultimately returned to New York, where he died in 1967.
 Despite the small size of this intimate family portrait, the stature of Spat as a late impressionist warrants further investigation of his life.

 Framing is usually intended to reinforce a work of art; to complement rather than supplement; certainly not to compete.
 This case is a rare exception.
-The frame may be as many as fifty years older than the art, in a style called “The Aesthetic Movement”, influenced by both the Arts & Crafts and the phenomenon called Japonisme.
+The frame may be as many as fifty years older than the art it features, in a style called “The Aesthetic Movement”, influenced by both the Arts & Crafts and the phenomenon called Japonisme.
 Though of wildly different dates, art and frame work well together.
 The inner liner was added so that the art could fit the frame without gaps.